LCC-CIT-Lab/usage-tracker/README.md

-# Project Title: Lab Usage Tracker / Online Attendance System
+# Project Title: Lab Usage Tracker
+  Online Attendance System

 ## Overview

-The Online Lab Attendance System is a Flask-based web application designed for managing lab attendance in educational institutions.
+The Lab Usage Tracker is a Flask-based web application designed for managing lab attendance in educational institutions.
 It automates the process of student sign-ins/outs and provides administrators with robust tools for user and data management.
 The application integrates secure authentication, IP mapping, a messaging system, and various administrative functionalities.

 ## Key Features